Porsche M96/M97 Bore Scoring

 Symptoms of Bore Scoring

-• A rhythmic ticking noise that sounds similar to that of a hydraulic lifter
+• A rhythmic noise that sounds similar to that of an exhaust leak

 • One exhaust pipe has more soot than the other